tomahawk-player/tomahawk-resolvers/README.md

 * **Search**: (Fuzzily) find tracks, artists and albums on all services matching a query that can be streamed.
 * **Open Artist URL**: Given an URL about an artist of a service, return the information about that.
 (This opens the artist page in Tomahawk).
 * **Open Album URL**: Given an URL about an album of a service, return the information about that.
 (This opens the album page in Tomahawk).
-* **Open Playlist URL**: Given an URL about a playlist of a service, return the information about that.
+* **Open Playlist**: Given an URL about a playlist of a service, return the information about that.
 (This imports the playlist in Tomahawk if it was not previously imported)
 * **Open Track URL**: Given an URL about a track of a service, return the information about that.
 (This opens the track page in Tomahawk and plays it).
 * **Collection**: Browse the collection of music stored by the user in this service.